-• What are the elements of a fantasy novel?
+Educators, please discuss with your students: • What are the elements of a fantasy novel?
 In what way does RELIC fall within the fantasy genre?
 What could be considered the element of magic?

-- Decide whether you believe RELIC fits within the fantasy genre and present your findings-either verbally or visually-to the class.
+Educators, please ask your students to: •Decide whether you believe RELIC fits within the fantasy genre and present your findings-either verbally or visually-to the class.
 Open your position up to classroom debate.
-This question may be done in conjunction with question 3; for example, the class may debate whether the genre is dystopian, fantasy, or something else. - Read one or more of the Classic or Contemporary Fantasy novels on the recommended reading list and compare with RELIC.
+This question may be done in conjunction with question 3; for example, the class may debate whether the genre is dystopian, fantasy, or something else. • Read one or more of the Classic or Contemporary Fantasy novels on the recommended reading list and compare with RELIC.
 How does this comparison affect your view as to whether RELIC is fantasy?
 Present your viewpoint to the class-either verbally, in writing, or visually.